Acne Creams At A Glance

 - Back to WorkNA

 Asian Skin Rejuvenation

 Most cases of mild to moderate acne can be treated with creams & washes.
-Creams can help reduce the number of acne causing bacteria on your skin.
-Vitamin A creams can also decrease blackheads, oil production, & help your skin repair acne scars.
+Creams can help reduce the number of acne-causing bacteria on your skin.
+Vitamin A creams can also decrease blackheads, and oil production, & help your skin repair acne scars.
 Dermatologists at Cutis Clinic can tailor a skin care program based upon your acne type and skin sensitivities.

 - Antibiotic creams can reduce the number of bacteria on the skin

 - Antibiotic creams should always be combined with retinol or retinoids to combat any acne bacteria resistance